yWorks/yfiles-for-html-demos/demos/layout/tabular-groups/README.md

 ### Things to try

 - Browse the provided **sample graphs**.
-- **Enable and disable** the tabular groups feature using the toolbar button and observe the difference to the default hierarchic arrangement.
+- **Enable and disable** the tabular groups feature using the toolbar button and observe the difference to the default hierarchical arrangement.
 - See the effect of the **sorting** and **child distance** options.
 Note that if sorting by label text is enabled, the result may contain more edge crossings, because the order cannot be freely optimized.